dmbarbour/glas/docs/GlasApps.md

 MethodRef is application-provided data that supports routing, context, and a foundation for [capability-based security](https://en.wikipedia.org/wiki/Capability-based_security).
 The client calls an unforgeable URL, protected from tampering by cryptographic means such as HMAC signature.
 The optional 'cb' method supports flexible interactions with the caller before returning.

-MethodURLs may be persistent or ephemeral, contingent on configuration and application settings.
-In my vision of glas systems, for greater compatibility with live coding, they're mostly ephemeral, discovered through publish-subscribe and automatically expired after several hours via rotating HMAC secrets.
-But this API doesn't directly address discovery.

-### Composing Apps
+This API does not support discovery.
+It's left to the application to publish the MethodURLs.

+### Relative Bind for Composition

-The 'bind' argument to 'app.rpc' supports composition.
-Initially, this links to 'sys.rpc.bind'.
-However, in the composite application, we will intercept 'bind' to wrap the MethodRef to support routing and other features.
+The 'bind' method provided to 'rpc' initially links to 'sys.rpc.bind'.
+However, within a composite application, we can intercept 'bind' to wrap a MethodRef to better support routing and other features.
 Essentially, 'bind' is relative while 'sys.rpc.bind' is absolute.

-Of course, we won't receive the compression benefits of relative paths.
+### Revocation

+Users can implement revocable capabilities by including expiration times or single-use lookup keys in MethodRef.
+Expiration is obvious.
+In case of lookup keys, the capability is disabled if the lookup fails, and we also can conveniently store a large or mutable context with a small, stable MethodURL.

+We can also revoke MethodURLs by changing the cryptographic secret so they no longer authenticate.
+This doesn't need to be all-or-nothing.
+In practice, we might wish to rotate secrets so old ones remain available for several hours.
+A minimum viable API:

+        sys.refl.rpc.secret.max(N)          # set how many secrets to rotate sys.refl.rpc.secret.update(Binary)  # use a secret (random if empty)

+Note that this doesn't allow the app to query its own secrets.
+The provided secret may be mangled in memory, e.g. storing a secure hash.
+However, it is feasible to support persistent secrets and thereby support persistent MethodURLs.

 ### Implementation

         POST /sys/m/encoded-methodref/sig HTTP/1.1

-Early implementations of RPC may simply use HTTP.
+The earliest implementations of RPC might simply use HTTP.
 The callback method could be supported by a URL back to the caller, or via special headers in the response to indicate a callback instead of a final response.
 It is feasible - with clever encoding - to eventually support transactions, to support lazy loading of content-addressed data and reference to content-delivery networks.

 I eventually will want a protocol that is more friendly for callbacks, transactions, transaction-loop optimizations, multiplexing, content-addressed data and integration with content-delivery networks, etc..
 But, with HTTP, I can get something working immediately.